 THIS EVENT IS SOLD OUT.

-As the debut of "The Lost Footage" on February 26th and the two subsequently added presentations on March 6th and 19th have sold out, Harbor History Museum is excited to announce two more presentations of the newly discovered footage documenting the collapse of the Tacoma Narrows Bridge on November 7, 1940.
-Both presentations will be on Tuesday, March 26th, 2019; the first at 4:00 p.m. and the second at 7:00 p.m.
+As both the debut of "The Lost Footage" on February 26th and the second presentation on March 6th have sold out, Harbor History Museum is excited to announce a third showing of the newly discovered footage documenting the collapse of the Tacoma Narrows Bridge on November 7, 1940 will be shown on Tuesday, March 19th, 2019 at 6:00 p.m.

 "As a historian, I am naturally skeptical until I am able to confirm details.
 I am excited to say that documentation verifies that Mr. Leach was noted as a toll collector at the time and that this footage is a rare find," says Harbor History Museum Director Stephanie Lile.
 "One of the things that makes this footage so special is that this was the personal view of somebody who worked on the bridge everyday.
 The clip we always see is shot from the Tacoma side, so this is a whole different view."

 Admission to Humanities in the Harbor is $5, but FREE for Harbor History Museum members.
 Tickets may be Purchased Online or at the front desk of the Museum.
 Members are encouraged to RSVP as seating is limited.